Opioids are medications used to treat severe pain. Common opioid drugs include:

 Changes in your metabolism can affect the way that a medication is absorbed.
 Those with a metabolic disorder must be closely monitored while taking prescription pain medications.

-- absent breathing
+- slowed breathing or absent breathing

 - extreme fatigue